Skip to main content

 Manner Maxim

-Low Score (0-4): "So basically, if you want to, you could possibly maybe return the thing..."
+Low (0-4): "So basically, if you want to, you could possibly maybe return the thing..."

 Complete Example